Best Gaiters for Hiking of 2025

 Two friends on a winter Great Range Traverse in the Adirondacks.

-Two friends on a winter Great Range Traverse in the Adirondacks.
+Two testers on a winter Great Range Traverse in the Adirondacks.
 Wearing gaiters in the winter is essential.
 Photo courtesy Aubri Drake.

 How to choose hiking gaiters